nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-2.md

 # Defining async tasks

-The scraper is flexible in that it can be run on either:
+The scraper is flexible in that it can be run on any of:

-1. The entire forum, including all users and all content (if given the URL to the homepage)
+1. the entire forum, including all users and all content (if given the URL to the homepage)
-2. All users (if given the URL to the members page)
+2. all users (if given the URL to the members page)
-3. A single user (if given the URL to a specific user profile)
+3. a single user (if given the URL to a specific user profile)
-4. A single board (if given the URL to a specific board)
+4. a single board (if given the URL to a specific board)
-5. A single thread (if given the URL to a specific thread)
+5. a single thread (if given the URL to a specific thread)

 Recall the scraper's architecture, whereby the scraper module functions add items to either an async "users queue" or an async "content queue":